SignPath/Website-old/src/features/maturity.md

 ## How do you keep your keys secure?

-Extended Validation (EV) certificates are only available with hardware protection.
+Extended Validation (EV) certificates are only available with [Hardware Security Modules] (HSMs).
 While Organization Validated (OV) certificates can still be obtained from many Certificate Authorities without hardware protection, this is considered insecure.

 <table><thead><tr>
   <th>Rating</th>